Timing and extent of glaciation in the tropical Andes

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Smith, Jacqueline Ann, "Timing and extent of glaciation in the tropical Andes" (2005).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 8.